lukasmoldon/genderBERT/README.md

 ## Code
 :arrow_forward: For more detailed information, use the corresponding link to the [docsring](https://www.python.org/dev/peps/pep-0257/) at the end of each descirption.
 * **main.py** - Main file of the project.
-Uses tokenization and model functionalities to create new models in accordance to the configuration set in the config.son
+Uses tokenization and model functionalities to create new models in accordance to the configuration set in the config.json ([docstring](https://github.com/lukasmoldon/genderBERT/blob/master/main.py#L56-L74))
 * **tokenizer.py** - Prepares the data for the main file.
 The given data set gets tokenized with applied padding and oversized texts get truncated.
-It stores the resulting tokenized texts and the corresponding attention mask. ([docstring](https://github.com/lukasmoldon/genderBERT/blob/master/tokenizer.py#L23-L51))
+It stores the resulting tokenized texts and the corresponding attention mask. ([docstring](https://github.com/lukasmoldon/genderBERT/blob/master/tokenizer.py#L25-L53))
 * **model.py** - Implements function to load embeddings, model creation, training, validating and testing.
-Uses a given pretrained model and a tokenized data set and does training/validation/testing as specified in the given mode of the config.json file. ([docstring](https://github.com/lukasmoldon/genderBERT/blob/master/model.py#L44-L82))
+Uses a given pretrained model and a tokenized data set and does training/validation/testing as specified in the given mode of the config.json file.
 * **majority_voting.py** - Computes the majority voting for a given prediction of a BERT model and displays [accuracy](https://en.wikipedia.org/wiki/Accuracy_and_precision) and [F1](https://en.wikipedia.org/wiki/F1_score) after applying majority voting.
 Whenever a user with multiple texts but different predictions on gender has a majority for one gender, all minority predictions get changed to the majority prediction.
 The function does not change predictions for users with no predicted majority for one gender (50/50 case). ([docstring](https://github.com/lukasmoldon/genderBERT/blob/master/majority_voting.py#L9-L22))
 * **customBERT.py** - Additional (failed) approach, where BERT gets extended by 3 adjustable layers (e.g. linear).
 All attempts resulted in an accuracy below 0.75.
 * **run_cluster.py** - Script for training the same model with different learning rates, maximal tokencounts and truncating methods consecutively.